 '''

+ExcelInstall[]

-ExcelInstall[] starts communications with Excel.
+starts communications with Excel.

 '''

 - Option Visible specifies if a visible instance of Excel is used.
-The default is Visible -> Automatic . - If Visible is Automatic , a visible instance of Excel must already be open to start communications. - If Visible is False, a hidden instance of Excel is launched for private use by Mathematica. - By default, ExcelInstall[] is called the first time communication with Excel is required.
+The default is Visible \rightarrow Automatic. - If Visible is Automatic, a visible instance of Excel must already be open to start communications. - If Visible is False, a hidden instance of Excel is launched for private use by the Wolfram System. - By default, ExcelInstall[] is called the first time communication with Excel is required.